Student-centric advice and objective recommendations

 Apply widely to make the most out of your applications – there’s no limit to how many scholarships you can accept (if the money you win exceeds your financial need, however, contact your school before accepting the award)!

 What is a grant?

 Grants, like scholarships, are also money-based awards.
 They are generally awarded by state governments, the federal government, non-profit organizations, or universities themselves.
-Like scholarships, they do not need to be repaid and have specific eligibility criteria – most often based on financial need.
+Like scholarships, they don’t need to be repaid, but they are based on financial need.

-Pell Grants are a particularly well-known type of grant, offered only to undergraduate students demonstrating great financial need and without a degree.
-While the maximum you can earn through a Pell Grant for the 2021-2022 award year is $6,495, the amount you are awarded depends on a few factors: expected family contribution, cost of attendance, your status (full or part-time), and how long you plan on attending school.
+Pell Grants are a particularly well-known type of grant, offered only to undergraduate students demonstrating great financial need.
+While the maximum award for the 2023-2024 school year was $7,395, the amount you receive depends on a few factors: expected family contribution, cost of attendance, your status (full or part-time), and how long you plan on attending school.

 What is a student loan?

 Student loans are borrowed money, typically to pay for tuition or other college-related expenses.
 They are most often issued by the federal government (federal student loans), banks, or credit unions with the expectation that they will be paid back.
 Those who are approved for loans may need to prove their ability to pay it off, which may require someone else to co-sign the loan.

 Differences between each type of financial aid

 While all serve to aid students in paying off their college expenses, some key differences (and similarities) exist between scholarships, grants, and student loans.
 These key differences lie in three main categories: repayment, eligibility criteria, and the application process.

 Repayment refers to whether students will be required to pay back the money they’ve been given (or loaned).